soundtrackyourbrand/terraform-provider-spicedb/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

+Alternatively you can use [Nix](https://nixos.org/download) and all the required tools will be ready for you in a [nix shell](./shell.nix) automatically.

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 To generate or update documentation, run `go generate`.